Skip to content

 MASTG-TECH-0132: Software Composition Analysis (SCA) of iOS Dependencies by Creating a SBOM

-You can use cdxgen to create a Software Bill of Materials (SBOM) in the CycloneDX format if you use SwiftPM.
+You can use cdxgen to generate a Software Bill of Materials (SBOM) in the CycloneDX format when using SwiftPM.
 Currently, Carthage and CocoaPods are not supported.
 You can either ask the development team to provide the SBOM file or create it yourself.
 To do so, navigate to the root directory of the Xcode project you wish to scan, then execute the following command:

 $ cdxgen -o sbom.json

-The SBOM file that was created needs to be Base64 encoded and uploaded to dependency-track for analysis.
+The SBOM file needs to be Base64-encoded and uploaded to dependency-track for analysis.

 $ cat sbom.json | base64